Classes for Instrumentalists

 Study and perform standards arranged for multiple guitars by Mundell Lowe, Lloyd Wells, and others.
 In this class, students will learn to play in a group setting and will gain reading skills as well as experience in comping and improvisation.
 The ensemble will perform at the end of the six-week session.
 Intermediate to Advanced level Read More

 This is a beginning ensemble open to all instrumentalists.
-Students will explore standard and jazz standard repertoire, focusing on the concepts of group playing, including feel, basic improvisation, blues, forms and listening.
+Students will explore standard repertoire, focusing on the concepts of group playing, including feel, basic improvisation, blues, forms and listening.

 Study and perform compositions from artists such as Ramsey Lewis, Eddie Harris, Les McCann, Herbie Hancock & Stanley Turrentine.
 This class will emphasize groove and communication.
 Students will explore tunes including “Cold Duck Time,” “The In Crowd,” “Cantaloupe Island,” “Freedom Jazz Dance” and more.
 For trumpet, tenor, and rhythm section.
 Intermediate to Advanced level suggested.